dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/words.md

 + Measure what matters.

++ "Everyone has the brainpower to make money in stocks.
+Not everyone has the stomach." - Peter Lynch

 + Do something that you will be proud of no matter the outcome.

 + Easy paths, crowded destinations.